 Whilst filming, we have also begun the editing process using iMovie but before that we reviewed our footage using a log sheet.
 As you can see, the log sheet is very helpful in allowing us to organise the clips we will use in our trailer and make decisions regarding what needs to be re-shot due to visual or audio issues.
 Using the time markers I made on the log sheet (e.g. "00:02 to 00:12") in iMovie also sped up the process of cutting the clips.

+We have started shooting our trailer in the school's underground void, the setting for the murders of the teenagers.
+The footage for the montage will appear at the end of the trailer, building momentum and using suspense to engage the audience.
 Below is a still example of how we used a canted angle, minimal lighting and an out of focus shot in our filming to create a dramatic effect in a scene in which the killer approaches the viewer/ the camera.
 Additionally, the slow pace adds to the sense of unease the viewer feels at this point in the trailer.

 The 'Tweet Your Scream' Twitter campaign was created to promote the film Paranormal Activity which not only engaged the audience with the film but also built up a fanbase for the movie by encouraging the audience to tell others about their experience watching it.
 This marketing campaign boosted the popularity of the film -which was a low budget and (initially) limited release feature- enormously.